-The American Nurses Association (ANA) strongly opposes H.J.
+The American Nurses Association (ANA) would like to voice its strong opposition to H.J.
 Res.
-139, S.J.
-Res.
-91, and H.R.
-7513 and urges Congress not to enact these or any similar legislation that would overturn the Centers for Medicare and Medicaid Services' (CMS) Long-Term Care (LTC) Minimum Staffing Standards for Long-Term Care Facilities Final Rule (CMS-3442-F) that sets minimum staffing standards for registered nurses (RNs) and nurse aides (NAs) in Medicare and Medicaid certified LTC facilities.
-In addition, some of these measures would prohibit the U.S. Department of Health and Human Services (HHS) or any of its subagencies from issuing similar regulations to address staffing concerns in the future.
+139 that would overturn the Centers for Medicare and Medicaid Services' (CMS) Long-Term Care (LTC) Minimum Staffing Standards for Long-Term Care Facilities Final Rule (CMS-3442-F) that sets minimum staffing standards for registered nurses (RNs) and nurse aides (NAs) in Medicare and Medicaid certified LTC facilities.
 Safe staffing standards are paramount to guaranteeing the safety of nurses and health care personnel and the provision of timely, high-quality care to patients.
-These legislative actions also seek to impede HHS' ability to exercise its regulatory authority and oversight responsibility to ensure safe staffing standards in facilities under their purview.
+This proposed legislation also seeks to impede HHS' ability to exercise its regulatory authority and oversight responsibility to ensure safe staffing standards in facilities under their purview.